Frank Caputo

 Frank Caputo is a Canadian politician from British Columbia.
 He was elected to represent the riding of Kamloops—Thompson—Cariboo in the House of Commons of Canada in the 2021 Canadian federal election.
+The name of the riding was changed to Kamloops—Thompson—Nicola in the 2025 federal election.
 He is a member of the Conservative Party of Canada and succeeded a retiring MP from the same party, Cathy McLeod.

+He was elected vice chair of the Canadian House of Commons Standing Committee on Public Safety and National Security in the 45th Canadian Parliament in 2025.
+He currently serves in Shadow Cabinet as the Shadow Minister for Public Safety.

 Prior to being elected, Caputo was a Crown prosecutor and instructor at Thompson Rivers University.

 Frank Caputo at the Tk̓emlúps Pow Wow Arbour on May 23, 2022, attending the Le Estcwicwéy̓ Memorial, which honoured the missing 215+ buried at the site of the former Kamloops Indian Residential School.

+Successful Private Members’ Bills

+Caputo has sponsored and played a central role in the development of several Private Members' Bills.
+His legislative work has focused particularly on criminal law, the protection of children, and intimate partner violence.